 Tips to Avoid Muscle Cramps

 - Warm up your body every day – If you don’t want the involuntary attack of a muscle cramp, always warm up with some stretching exercises.
-Stretch your neck muscles, hands, legs, and other do another bending that allows all those minutes nerves to stretch to clear any tension in muscles.
+Stretch your neck muscles, hands, legs, and other do another bending that allows nerves to stretch all those minutes to clear any muscle tension.
 By stretching and priming your muscles, flooding the areas with blood, you prepare them for intense movements.
 These warm-ups sessions help to relax your muscle thereby relieving pain and stiffness.
 A 5 minutes warm-up session can help kick start your day.

 - Hydrate yourself and check your carb intake – Dehydration is one of the major causes of muscles cramps.
 Dehydration plays a crucial role in muscle cramps because when you lose fluids and electrolytes like sodium and potassium of your muscles, which interfere with the fluid balance in your body.
 This leads to muscle spasms.
 To keep muscle cramps away, water is not just enough.
 For maintaining adequate electrolyte balance in your body, you should consider having energy drinks packed with high nutritional content such as chloride, sodium, and potassium.
 A slight disruption in the electrolyte balance can hamper most of the functional systems and tend to cause muscle spasms.
 Prefer drinking an electrolyte carb beverage during workouts.
 Purchase carbohydrate-based products and use them during long workout sessions when you are more likely to fatigued.